noncorpus/DnD5e/party-equipment.md

 10  | Healing Potions
 218 | Gold
 1   | Tiny Emerald
+1   | Ring: Blue Metal Band with a Tiny Diamond
 1   | Long Bow with Hair of Unicorns Tail +1 (Baldric) 1   | Spy Glass (Ashi)
 1   | Justice Ring - Baldric - Close in on humans who could be committing a crime